GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 # Speech Driven Gesture Generation With Autoencoder
 This repository contains Keras and Tensorflow based implementation of the speech-driven gesture generation by a neural network.

-Explanation of the method can be found on Youtube: https://youtu.be/Iv7UBe92zrw
+Explanation of the method can be found on [Youtube](https://youtu.be/Iv7UBe92zrw).

+## Demo on another dataset

+This model has been applied to English dataset.

+The [demo video](https://youtu.be/tQLVyTVtsSU) as well as the [code](https://github.com/Svito-zar/speech-driven-hand-gesture-generation-demo) to run the pre-trained model are online.

-# Requirements
+## Requirements

 - Python 3
-- Sox

-# Initial setup
+## Initial setup

 ### install packages
 ```sh